apahl/rdkit_nim/README.md

 Valgrind is not reporting any errors, so the package should not leak memory, but I will keep an eye on this.
 Obviously, this project will change quickly.
 In the current state it is mainly for showing off my first success (did I mention that I am excited?).

+The following functionality from RDKit has been wrapped so far:

+* Parsing of molecules from Smiles and Smarts: `smilesToMol, smartsToMol`
+* Calculation of molecular properties: `numAtoms, molWt, numRings, cLogP, numHBA, numHBD`
+* Substructure search: `hasSubstructMatch, numSunstructMatches, substructMatches`

 For further usage, until a real documentation becomes available, please have a look at the tests.